joeappleton18/web-dev-2022-notes/sessions/week_5/README.md

 ### Application Structure

-We need to create an application that can serve multiple views.
-To begin with, let's consider the following:
+We need to create an application that can serve multiple views, e.g.:

 - Dash  (this is the default and our current view)
 - Join